merrywhether/ip6plus-tracker/README.md

 --------

-To start the program (for those uncomfortable with command line):
+To start the program on a Mac (for those uncomfortable with command line):
 * navigate in Finder to the folder containing the python files
 * open Terminal.app (in /Applications/Utilities or searchable with Spotlight)
 * drag the 'run.py' file into the terminal window (this should auto-input the path to the file)
 * hit enter and follow the on-screen prompts

+For Linux people, the above process is similar (without the drag-and-drop), as run.py is executable.
+I don't really have an Windows-python experience, so I can't offer any advice (maybe 'start /path/to/run.py'?).

 Other notes:
 * I've made this entirely with vanilla python 2.7, which is built-in to OS X Mountain Lion and OS X Mavericks, so you won't need to download any additional software.